What is Sensory fiber neuropathy?

 - Physical therapy and massage

-- Exercise: Exercise is a great treatment option as it can preserve nerve function and nerve regeneration.
-Following are the exercise techniques that you can do:
+- Exercise: Exercise is an excellent treatment option because it can preserve nerve function and nerve regeneration.
+Here are some exercise techniques you can do:

-- Aerobic exercises: These exercises help you to breathe deeply and increase the blood flow and help to release endorphins that act as natural pain killers.
+- Aerobic exercises: These exercises help you breathe deeply, increase blood flow, and release endorphins, which act as natural painkillers.

-- Balance training: Balance training may help you gain muscle strength and will prevent your muscles to get tightened.
+- Balance Training: Balance training can help you gain muscle strength and prevent your muscles from tightening.
 This includes calf and leg raises.

-- Stretching exercises: Stretching exercises help you to gain more flexibility and reduce the risk of developing any other injury during exercise.
+- Stretching Exercises: Stretching exercises will help you gain flexibility and reduce the risk of further injury during exercise.

 - Hovaguimian, A., & Gibbons, C. H. (2011).
 Diagnosis and treatment of pain in small-fiber neuropathy.
 Current pain and headache reports, 15(3), 193-200.